Bungo Stray Dogs: Development

-The manga originated from Kafka Asagiri's idea to gather multiple famous late authors and poets and draw them as young adults and teenagers with supernatural powers.
-Sango Harukawa provided Asagiri with designs which helped the writer write the stories easier.
+Sango Harukawa provided Asagiri with designs that helped the writer to create the stories easier.
 Asagiri stated that the designs of Atsushi and Dazai were done to contrast each other although there were some revisions done in the making of the series.
-Besides the common narrative produced through the manga, Asagiri also wrote light novels which would be aimed for casual readers.
 The light novels were also written with the idea of having more books released per year.
 The lives of more writers inspired Asagiri, most notably the friendship of Osamu Dazai, Ango Sakaguchi and Sakunosuke Oda.
+When it came to Sigma, Asagiri drew his own take on the design but it was instead altered by Harukawa.
+In 2023, Asagiri expressed satisfaction with the large amount of other works based on his manga and expected there would be more products in the future.